 When I first got into beekeeping, I was just some guy who happened to buy some bees and put them in his backyard.
 Having the money and the resources to have a bunch of bees, whether four hives or forty, wouldn’t have made me a beekeeper, just like buying a camera doesn’t make me a photographer, or owning a stethoscope doesn’t make me a doctor.
 But after two years of dedicating most of my time to learning about honey bees and beekeeping, and then surviving my third year of hell, I began to feel like, yeah, okay, maybe I can do this.
 Maybe I am a beekeeper.
 Not by any means the wise and wizened beekeeper that everybody idealises like Santa Claus, but I’m in the club.
-Maybe.
+Maybe?
+(But I wasn’t.)

 When I look back on that experience and how much time I put in to getting to where I got, and then I see people who think they can just check on their bees whenever they feel like it, who are attracted to beekeeping because they think it doesn’t take much time — good luck to them.

 I don’t know it all and I know I’m a middle-of-the-road beekeeper at best.
 But I know enough to realise that beekeeping takes time, more time than most people think.